Products

 How to Prevent Dental Crowding

 • Avoid unusual pressure — Unusual pressure on the teeth (such as thumbsucking and pacifier use in babies) can result in dental crowding.
-It's best to avoid these prevent crowded teeth.

 • Address dental trauma — If you or your child experiences dental trauma, seek immediate dental care.
 These injuries may result in crowded teeth if not addressed immediately.